andrewpeck/0xbefe/doc/cvp13.md

 This involves both installing the CVP13 card in the computer and setting up the liquid cooling system (following instructions for the Koolance system):
 1. Connect tubes of appropriate length to the CVP13 card
 1. Pass the tubes through the slots in the slot adapter (provided with the Koolance cooling box)
-1. Install the CVPF13 card in a vacant PCIe slot and simultaneously place the slot adapter in an appropriate slot at the back of the computer, such that sufficient lengths of both tubes come out of the computer
+1. Install the CVP13 card in a vacant PCIe slot and simultaneously place the slot adapter in an appropriate slot at the back of the computer, such that sufficient lengths of both tubes come out of the computer.
+Note: you should install this card in a 16x capable slot, preferrably connected directly to the CPU for best performance (lowest latency), if you are installing this card on Dell Precision 5820 workstation, you should install it in either slot 2 or slot 4.
 1. Place the Koolance cooling box at a higher level than the PCIe card, possibly on top of the chassis
 1. Connect the 12V power cable from the slot adapter to the 4-pin molex plug inside the computer (need a SATA to molex adapter for the Dell 5820 tower)
 1. Connect the power cable from the cooling box to the slot adapter